cslewislives/Handler/README.md

 # Handler
-Business management App for Atlantic - a neighborhood eatery in Savannha, GA.
+Business management App for Atlantic - a neighborhood eatery in Savannah, GA.
 Intended as a place where managers can see everything they need concerning the business in one place.
 Continual development to add more important business features such as costs and scheduling

 ## Getting Started